I’ll teach you how to make this large DIY geometric wood wall art. It is perfect for filling in a big space and warming up the room.

-This is handy for hanging the wall art, but it would be much more interesting to have the circles look more three-dimensional, directly popping off the wall.
+Having it encased in a frame is handy for hanging the wall art, but I thought it would be much more interesting to have the circles look more three-dimensional, directly popping off the wall.

 Here are some of the best things about this project.
 First, you won’t have any nail holes in your wall since you can use adhesives for the hanging mechanism.

 You don’t have to have power tools, though a miter saw will save you a little bit of time.

 And you can move the circles to different locations or directions if you change your mind about which colors should go where.